 Provides a 6-week (240 hour) practice education in a regional, rural or remote setting under the supervision of one or more occupational therapy clinicians.
 Students undertake learning experiences to develop professional behaviours and competencies, and integrate and apply theory and skills learned in previous units.
 Reflective practice and the development of clinical reasoning are key components of this unit.

-For the Regional, Rural and Remote Fieldwork, a full day preparatory workshop is conducted one to two weeks prior to placement.
+For the Regional, Rural and Remote Fieldwork, 3 x 2 hour preparatory workshops are conducted throughout the session, prior to placement.
 The workshop covers the following topics in the context of regional, rural and remote setting: